greis/cucumber_tree/README.md

 # Cucumber Tree

-Organize your scenarios in a tree directory and don't waste your cpu time running the same steps over and over.
+Organize your features in a tree directory and don't waste your cpu time running the same steps over and over.

 ## Installation